Your Scottsdale Questions Answered: Desert Heat, Spa Culture, and Saguaro Hikes

 Food and Drink

-Q: What should I eat in Scottsdale?
+Q: What should you eat in Scottsdale?

 Sonoran Mexican food.
-Scottsdale is 175 miles from the Mexican border and the influence shows.
+Scottsdale sits 175 miles from the Mexican border and the influence shows.
 Green chile breakfast burritos, Sonoran hot dogs (bacon-wrapped with pinto beans, onions, and jalapeño salsa), and chimichanga (reportedly invented in Arizona).

 Q: Is there a craft beer scene?